 "This major work on 'the sense of the faith' gives further evidence for why John Burkhard is one of the most important Catholic theologians working in the field of fundamental theology today.
 His extraordinary erudition, clarity of thought, and capacity for synthesis are all on full display in these pages, as is his deep commitment to the welfare of the church.
 Almost six decades since the close of the council, our church is still struggling to fully embrace the council's teaching that all the baptized faithful receive and penetrate the gift of God's Word and so contribute in crucial ways to the life and mission of the church.
 Burkhard's book is certain to help this central teaching gain wider acceptance and deeper appreciation in the church today."

-Richard R. Gaillardetz, Joseph Professor of Catholic Systematic Theology, Boston College, author of By What Authority?
+Richard R. Gaillardetz, Boston College, author of By What Authority?
 Foundations for Understanding Authority in the Church

-Antonio Autiero, professor emeritus of moral theology at the University of Münster
+Antonio Autiero, Professor Emeritus of Moral Theology, University of Münster